 Tribal Law Enforcement, Public Safety and Judicial Systems

-Members of GT's American Indian Law Practice have worked extensively with Indian tribes in their development of public safety-related programs.
-This includes assisting with criminal and civil tribal codes and regulations; creating law enforcement and judicial training programs for tribal officials in substantive legal and policy areas such as jurisdiction and officer liability; support for various federal grant programs; implementation of federal mandates such as the Adam Walsh Sex Offender Registration and Notification Act; and Bureau of Indian Affairs' Section 638 contracts relating to tribal courts, corrections, law enforcement and other programs.
-Our experience also includes coordinating with federal, state and local governments to enhance policing, investigative support, and emergency back-up and response.
+Members of Greenberg Traurig's American Indian Law Practice have worked with Native Nations in their development of public safety-related programs and their judicial systems.
+This includes assisting with criminal and civil tribal codes and regulations; creating law enforcement and judicial training programs for tribal governmental officials in substantive legal and policy areas such as jurisdiction and officer liability; support for various federal grant programs; advising tribal human services departments; the implementation of federal mandates such as the Adam Walsh Sex Offender Registration and Notification Act; and Bureau of Indian Affairs' Section 638 contracts relating to tribal courts, corrections, law enforcement and other programs.
+Our experience also includes coordinating with federal, state and local governments to enhance policing, investigative support and emergency back-up and response.